nerfstudio-project/viser/main/_sources/embedded_visualizations.rst.txt

 Dynamic Scene Export
 ~~~~~~~~~~~~~~~~~~~~

-For dynamic visualizations with animation, you can create a "3D video" by inserting sleep commands between frames:
+For dynamic visualizations with animation, you can create a "3D video" by
+calling :meth:`StateSerializer.insert_sleep` between frames:

 .. code-block:: python